Circloud/renami/README.md

 ## Acknowledgements

-Thanks to the following libraries and services for making this possible:
+Thanks to the following libraries for making this possible:

 - [MarkItDown](https://github.com/jxnl/markitdown)
 - [OpenAI](https://openai.com)